oralrobinson21/FundedWorkerFlow/replit.md

 ### Tech Stack
 - React Native with Expo SDK 54
 - React Navigation 7 for routing
+- Supabase for backend & real-time sync
-- AsyncStorage for local data persistence
+- Fallback to AsyncStorage for offline support
 - TypeScript for type safety

 ### Key Features